Ron Kitchenn: Telecommunication Society of Australia

 Upon becoming secretary of the Postal Electrical Society of Victoria in 1958 it became apparent that the Telecommunications Journal of Australia, although of national standing, was in decline and had no formal ties to other states.
-The PMG sponsored Victorian Society was the dominant professional force in telecommunications in Australia as a result of the Australian federation initially using Melbourne as its capital city and sighting of government departments including the PMG in Melbourne.
+The PMG-sponsored Victorian Society was the dominant professional force in telecommunications in Australia as a result of the Australian federation initially using Melbourne as its capital city and sighting of government departments including the PMG in Melbourne.
 Kitchenn was a driving force behind the transformation of the Postal Electrical Society of Victoria into the national Telecommunications Society of Australia.

-Kitchenn became the Society's General Secretary from 1960 to 1972.
+Kitchenn became the society's general secretary from 1960 to 1972.
 His duties included overseeing the publication of the Telecommunications Journal of Australia.
 Under his guidance the journal was modernised and within two years its circulation almost trebled.
-A few years later a new journal, Australian Telecommunication Research, was launched to publish the societys more academic papers.
+A few years later a new journal, Australian Telecommunication Research, was launched to publish the society's more academic papers.

 A technically accurate poem THE LOSS ACROSS A HYBRID was written by Kitchenn and published in the Telecommunications Journal of Australia in 1977 and repeated in 2011.

 He also published the following articles in the Journal: